RCAL License Renewal

 - $25 late penalty fee in addition to the $100 renewal fee, and;

 Once the renewal application has been received and processed, a new license will be issued.
-If you do not receive your new license or if you have any questions or concerns regarding the process, please contact our office by email at firstname.lastname@example.org.
+Please contact our office by email at email@example.com with questions and concerns.

 Beyond late renewal cycle: